 Family physicians are uniquely privileged to care for patients from birth and to watch them transition from childhood to adolescence, early adulthood to parenthood and beyond.
 My desire to be a primary care provider is also closely tied to my passion for patient education and counseling.
 I fell in love with family medicine because I do not want to treat a disease or “system,” but rather to provide care to individuals with complex stories and lives.
 I am particularly interested in women’s health and obstetrics, and I plan on incorporating that into my future practice as a full-spectrum family physician.

-Because I love a challenge, after residency, I have decided to split my time practicing in both Maryland and Seattle!
+Because I love a challenge, after residency, I decided to split my time practicing in two states!